The Ultimate Beginner’s Guide to Scrum

 The development team holds the daily Scrum during each day of the week for about 15 minutes to plan the work for the next 24 hours.
 It gives them the chance to inspect the progress of the work that has been done since the last daily Scrum and plan the work to be done next.

 It will be held at the same place and at the same time every day.
-The team can share what they did yesterday, what they are doing today and mention anything that is preventing them from doing their work.
+The team can share what they did yesterday, and what they are doing today and mention anything that is preventing them from doing their work.

 Sprint Review